ane/ane.github.io/_drafts/implicit-power.md

 quite intimidating or confusing for beginners.
 That does not justify their dismissal, as implicits, in all of their flavours, when used correctly, can be actually quite simple and powerful.

+I recently had to do a refactoring for large program.
+The codebase was old, and wasn't designed to cope with the sort of change I was going to introduce, and I didn't have much time either.
+Pressed for time, but compelled by a modicum of professional pride, I didn't want to half-ass the task by adding jury-rigged solutions that would have left me feeling dirty and empty inside, at worst, leaving a rotting mess to future developers---me.

-I recently had to do a refactoring for a part of a program which was, more or less, a REST API in front of a database.
-One provided abstractions called *collections* of database tables.
+The codebase itself was simple, but large.
+Its task was more or less to serve as a REST API in front of a high-availability, fast database (Cassandra).
+One part of the program provided abstractions called *collections* of database tables.
 Each collection had a set of methods (such as `get`) that were then translated to a database query to fetch *entities*.
 An entity is a piece of data encapsulating some value.
 Using a fictional and simplified example of an `Bork` from a database:

 ``` scala
 case class Bork(id: Int,